bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Z-Index Property</h4>

-By nature web pages are often considered to be two dimensional, displaying elements upon a x and y axis.
+<p>By nature web pages are often considered to be two dimensional,
+displaying elements upon a x and y axis.
 However when you begin to position elements they are occasionally placed on top of one another.
 To change the order of
 <a href="http://www.impressivewebs.com/a-detailed-look-at-the-z-index-css-property/"
 rel="noopener noreferrer" target="_blank">how these elements are stacked</a>,
-also known as the z-axis, the z-index property is to be used.
+also known as the z-axis, the z-index property is to be used.</p>

-Generally, elements are positioned upon the z-axis as they appear within the DOM.
+<p>Generally, elements are positioned upon the z-axis as they appear within
+the DOM.
 Elements coming at the top of the DOM are positioned behind elements coming after them.
 Changing this stacking using the z-index property is pretty straight forward.
-The element with the highest z-index value will appear on the top regardless of its placement in the DOM.
+The element with the highest z-index value will appear on the top regardless of its placement in the DOM.</p>

-In order to apply the z-index property to an element, you must first apply a position value of relative, absolute, or fixed.
-The same as if you were to apply any box offset properties.
+<p>In order to apply the z-index property to an element, you must first
+apply a position value of relative, absolute, or fixed.
+The same as if you were to apply any box offset properties.</p>

-In the example below, without the z-index property each box will be positioned precisely, starting with box two sitting on top of box one, then box three sitting on top of box two, and so forth.
-Reordering the stacking with the z-index property now positions box two on top of every other box, followed by box three underneath it, and box four underneath box three.
+<p>In the example below, without the z-index property each box will be
+positioned precisely, starting with box two sitting on top of box one, then box three sitting on top of box two, and so forth.
+Reordering the stacking with the z-index property now positions box two on top of every other box, followed by box three underneath it, and box four underneath box three.</p>

 <h4>HTML</h4>